jnozzi/cocoadev.com/markdown/NSTextViewSetHidden.md

 If I see somebody doing something potentially stupid, I will inform them of it.
 This goes for an obvious memory leak, a bit of code that won't work with non-English scripts, or a dumb bit of GUI design.

 ----
-I can't see where General/HandlingAccentedCharacters has anything to do with a hidden text view.
+I can't see where HandlingAccentedCharacters has anything to do with a hidden text view.

 ----
-See the discussion at the end about using the General/FieldEditor to capture the incoming text but hiding it so it doesn't interfere with your control.
-The General/FieldEditor is an General/NSTextView.
+See the discussion at the end about using the FieldEditor to capture the incoming text but hiding it so it doesn't interfere with your control.
+The FieldEditor is an NSTextView.

 ----